 "Vaccination work can only be done either in the morning or in the evening,” said Jena, who currently provides vaccination services to 60 to 70 households across two villages.
 "I can comfortably cover these families as I also look after other work in my house."

 She has been working as a community vaccinator for almost two years.
 When she started making her rounds, business was tough.
 Local farmers had little to no knowledge of the diseases plaguing their flocks, never mind that most were easily preventable.

 “When I started, I used to charge 2 rupees (around 55 cents) per bird for vaccination and deworming," Jena said.
 "I was earning only 700 to 800 rupees ($9 to $11) a month at that time."

 To help farmers understand the importance of vaccinating their birds, Heifer India hosted trainings and educational campaigns designed to spread the word to local poultry producers that chicken vaccines are good for business and available through community vaccinators.
 Jena took up the cause and soon noticed that demand for her services and expertise were increasing.

 As the farmers who hired Jena noticed the improvement in their flocks, more clients sought her out.
 In just a matter of months, she was earning five times the income she earned before, enough to cover family expenses a month at a time with money left over to save.

 "I have seen a major shift in awareness and attitude among my community members," said Jena.
 "Now that they are also seeing the results, they are more willing to continue taking services and grow their flocks.
 While this helps them prevent mortality, it directly affects my income as well."

-Thanks to her skills as a community vaccinator and the ever-increasing demand for her services, Jena is confident that she can provide for her family regardless of the challenges ahead.
+Thanks to her skills as a community vaccinator and the ever-increasing demand for her services, Geeta is confident that she can provide for her family regardless of the challenges ahead.